jimburton/scrabble/chapters/Chapter1.md

 {-# LANGUAGE OverloadedStrings #-}
 ```

-Now we can create the `Game` type.
-This needs to store everything we
+Now we have enough types to create the `Game` datatype.
+This needs to
-need to know in order to play the game (including whose turn it is, so
+store everything we need to know in order to play the game (including
-we create a datatype for that too).
-Here is the first version, which
+whose turn it is, so we create a datatype for that too).
+Here is the
-we'll add to as we uncover new requirements.
+first version, which we'll add to as we uncover new requirements.

 ```haskell
 data Turn = P1 | P2 deriving (Show, Eq)